sylhare/sylhare.github.io/_posts/2021/2021-05-26-Generate-jekyll-blog-stats.md

 <canvas id='stacked-bar-js' class='chart'></canvas>

-You can see, that Kotlin greatly started to inspire me in 2019, and that java, python and javascript have been some of my most recurring topics.
+I put in the `other` category all tags with less than 2 articles in it and any article that were tagged with `misc` (which is for miscellaneous, for a collection of different kind of article) so that the graph doesn't get too cluttered.
-I put in the `other` category all tags with less than 2 articles in it and the `misc` so that the graph doesn't get too cluttered.
+On this stacked bar, I used one color per tag using an array so that I can personally choose which color to assign to each tag.

 ### Months' articles distribution